 Step 5: Match Meeting.

 Once a volunteer is qualified and a Little Brother or Sister is identified for the volunteer, JBBBS staff present the volunteer with a basic profile of the waiting Little Brother or Sister.
 The volunteer can then decide whether to move forward with a match meeting (or not).
 The meeting brings together the would-be Big Brother or Sister, the Little Brother or Sister, his/her parent(s)/guardian(s) and JBBBS staff.
-If all parties are in agreement, the match relationship commences with guidance from the JBBBS social worker.
+If all parties are in agreement, the match relationship commences with guidance from the JBBBS Clinical Match Specialist.